AntiSol/motion-minus/README.md

 To clarify, by "55% yes", that means "55% of 40 people", i.e the 10% margin in the vote was 4 people.
 To call this anything close to concensus would be disingenuous at best.
-(These 4 people were definitely not sockpuppet accounts created by Mr Dick, and any suggestion otherwise would be unfounded speculation)
+*(Note: These 4 people were definitely not sockpuppet accounts created by Mr Dick, and any suggestion otherwise would just be unfounded speculation)*

 When questioned as to why he didn't bother to respond or discuss with the community, [Mr Dick invented fictional excues why he hadn't responded to suggestions and engaged in discustion](https://github.com/Motion-Project/motion/discussions/1794#discussioncomment-12086359).